japila-books/spark-sql-internals/docs/physical-optimizations/CollapseCodegenStages.md

 .
 For physical operators with a single <<catalyst/QueryPlan.md#output, output schema attribute>> of type `ObjectType`, `insertWholeStageCodegen` requests the operator for the [child](../catalyst/TreeNode.md#children) physical operators and tries to <<insertWholeStageCodegen, insertWholeStageCodegen>> on them only.

 [[insertWholeStageCodegen-CodegenSupport]]
 .
-For physical operators that support <<spark-sql-CodegenSupport.md#, Java code generation>> and meets the <<supportCodegen, additional requirements for codegen>>, `insertWholeStageCodegen` <<insertInputAdapter, insertInputAdapter>> (with the operator), requests `WholeStageCodegenId` for the `getNextStageId` and then uses both to return a new <<spark-sql-SparkPlan-WholeStageCodegenExec.md#creating-instance, WholeStageCodegenExec>> physical operator.
+For physical operators that support [Java code generation](CodegenSupport.md) and meets the <<supportCodegen, additional requirements for codegen>>, `insertWholeStageCodegen` <<insertInputAdapter, insertInputAdapter>> (with the operator), requests `WholeStageCodegenId` for the `getNextStageId` and then uses both to return a new <<spark-sql-SparkPlan-WholeStageCodegenExec.md#creating-instance, WholeStageCodegenExec>> physical operator.

 .
 For any other physical operators, `insertWholeStageCodegen` requests the operator for the [child](../catalyst/TreeNode.md#children) physical operators and tries to <<insertWholeStageCodegen, insertWholeStageCodegen>> on them only.